2009 swine flu pandemic in Oceania: Solomon Islands

 A multi-sectoral task force has been activated by the Solomon Islands Ministry of Health to deal with the swine influenza virus.

 Permanent Secretary of the Ministry of Health and Medical Service Lester Ross said a task force is managing the Solomon Island Ministry of health's response to recent threat of swine flu epidemic.

 On June 15, Health Authorities confirmed the first case of flu.

 Tokelau

 Most supplies and food shipments to Tokelau are sent by ferry from the neighboring country of Samoa.
 The Samoa Health Ministry had cancelled all travel to Tokelau until further notice as a precaution against the introduction of swine flu to the Tokelauan population.
 The Operations Manager for the Tokelau Office in Apia, Samoa, Makalio Ioane, confirmed that some ferry travel would still be allowed to Tokelau, but the ship's crew would not be allowed to leave the boat or dock in Tokelau.
 The boat will be off loaded without any physical contact with the Tokelauan population.
 No cases of swine flu have been reported on either Tokelau or Samoa, so the cessation of travel to Tokelau is considered a precaution.

 Tonga

-Tonga has set up an Emergency Taskforce and is performing screen checks at its International Airport for passengers experiencing influenza symptoms, most importantly from flights originating from Los Angeles.
-In early July Tonga confirmed its first case of Swine flu and on July 21 its first death.
+Tonga confirmed its first death from swine flu in July 2009.